SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/Hello Hackers.md

 # INTRO TO COMMANDS
-<font size = "4">For this chal, all we had to do is give the command _hello_ and it displayed the flag
+<font size = "12">For this chal, all we had to do is give the command _hello_ and it displayed the flag

+> wow

 ''' hacker@hello~intro-to-commands:~$ hello
 Success!
 Here is your flag: